Ryan Joyce

 Ryan Joyce is Assistant Professor of French and Francophone Studies at The Ohio State University in the Department of French and Italian and is affiliated with the Center for African Studies and the Center for Latin American Studies at Ohio State.
 His research brings a transnational and interdisciplinary perspective to French, francophone, and creole studies, with a particular focus on the Atlantic World and wider Western Hemisphere, including Haiti, the Caribbean, Louisiana, and the Amazon.
 He examines the histories, literatures, and philosophies of colonialism and decolonization through literary and cultural analysis and multi-site archival work that engages sound, image, film, oral history, and digital archives.
 His scholarship foregrounds the study of creolization, gender and sexuality, diaspora and migration, performance, and marronage.

 He also works on removing barriers and widening access to language, literature, and cultural education.
 At Ohio State, he runs a working group on decolonial pedagogies, which aims to foster critical reflection on how knowledge is produced and shared in the classroom.
-He organized and teaches Kickstart Kreyòl, an introductory Haitian Creole course for Ohio public school teachers, many of whom work with students from the state’s large Haitian diaspora.
+He organized and teaches Kickstart Kreyòl, a Haitian language and culture course for Ohio K-12 educators, many of whom work with students from the state’s large Haitian diaspora.

-This fall he is teaching Introduction to Francophone Literature.
-He also teaches French language classes and courses on postcolonial thought, Caribbean cultural studies, and the history of Paris.
+He teaches French language classes and courses on francophone literature, decolonization and postcolonial thought, Caribbean cultural studies, and the history of Paris.